LaytonGB/AutomaticWildShape/README.md

 # AutomaticWildShape
 Roll20 API for Automatically Wild Shaping using the Roll20 D&amp;D 5th Edition OGL Sheet.

+**NOTE:** This API has not been updated in over a year.
+There is no guarantee it will still work.

 -----

 ## Why This API?